Red Thai Salmon Curry

 Essentially, mid-week suppers are all about simple, quick and tasty food.
 This Vibrant Red Thai salmon curry will tick all the boxes.
-Flaky pink salmon, rainbow vegetables and a creamy coconut sauce.
+Flaky pink salmon, crisp vegetables and a creamy coconut sauce.

 Here, I like to use omega-rich salmon but any other firm white fish or even prawns will work equally well.
 As an alternative, try it with chicken or make it vegetarian by using butternut, sweet potatoes and cauliflower.
 It’s a versatile curry base that’s adaptable and really simple to tweak.
 Thai curries are traditionally super hot, but I’ve toned it down a notch to make it suitable for children.
 If you after more heat, add some chopped red chillies to finish.

 A scattering of basil to finish adds a fresh herby contrast to the spicy sauce.
 Remember to add it just before serving.
 For Banters, omit the rice and serve with an additional vegetable, such as cauliflower rice.
 For everyone else, steamed jasmine rice will be perfect to soak up the sauce.
 A mid-week supper that takes several minutes of prep and 20 minutes to cook is a real win.